miroslawmajka/OpenWeatherMapSpecFlow/README.md

 * Getting the tests running in an Azure DevOps Pipeline with results posted in Slack/Teams/etc
 * Unit testing the data processing logic (internal test project)
+* Scenario context injection so that steps from different step definition classes can use it

 ## Most interesting trends in test automation